 The following lists the available spaces for content:

 Shows the files and folders of the current workspace on your computer.

-If you modify files in the workspace outside of CityEngine (e.g. by editing a file using the operating systems' file explorer or an external program), you have to refresh the Navigator.
+If you modify files in the workspace outside of CityEngine (for example, by editing a file using the operating system's file explorer or an external program), you have to refresh the Navigator window.
 To do this, choose File > Refresh Workspace or press F5.

-Using Show in File Manager from the Navigator context menu you can open the system file manager at the respective position.
+Using Show in File Manager from the Navigator window context menu, you can open the system file manager at the respective position.

-You can copy-paste or drag-and-drop files from the operating systems file explorer directly into the Navigator.
+You can copy and paste or drag files from the operating systems file explorer directly into the Navigator window.

 Shows all content you have added to the signed-in portal.
 This content is visible only to you.